shockspast/gravitatinal-orbits-simulater/README.md

 ## N-body Simulator

 For my 8th grade project, I decided to create a 3D n-body simulator that I'm calling a gravity simulator because otherwise, no one would know what I meant.
 I chose to do this as my project because my two favorite things are game development and physics.
-I started this project back in May and did not expect it to get this advanced.
+When I started this project back in May and did not expect it to get this advanced- - might continue working on it for the years to come or i might just archive it i don't relly know yet.

 ## Version History